Minyus/pipelinex/README.md

   - <[NVIDIA Management Library](https://github.com/gpuopenanalytics/pynvml)>

   Note: You do not need to install Python packages you do not use.

+Please refer [here](https://github.com/Minyus/Python_Packages_for_Pipeline_Workflow) to find out how PipelineX differs from other pipeline/workflow packages: Airflow, Luigi, Gokart, Metaflow, and Kedro.

 ## Install PipelineX